-When it comes to mastering the art of conflict and difficult conversations at work, we could all use a little assistance.
+When it comes to mastering the art of conflict and difficult conversations at work, every job seeker could use a little assistance.
 We’re only human, after all.
 Without the right tools on the shelf, a challenging conversation can easily turn into a muddled mess.

 Difficult conversations are called so for a reason.
 They’re difficult.
 But as anyone will know, they’re both crucial to our own professional development and the progression of the company.

 Challenging conversations come in all shapes and sizes.
 Asking your boss for a pay rise?
 Difficult.
 Trying to tell a coworker they’re impeding on your work performance?
 Challenging.

 But there are ways of making them less painful.
 Read on for our top tips on how to master difficult conversations in the workplace.

 Have a game plan

 Having a difficult conversation isn’t something you want to do on the spur of the moment.
 I repeat; this is not a drill.
 Plan out your key touchpoints ahead of time.
 Going into it with a solid game plan will mean nothing is missed and you’re prepared for any curveballs they might throw your way.
 Think about what it is you hope to achieve out of the conversation, and the steps you need to put in place to get there.

 Start by stating the purpose of your conversation, and don’t make it negative.
 Think big picture stuff here.
 What are you hoping to achieve for yourself?
 For the organisation?
 Try to bring it all back to your company’s values, and emphasise that you’re there to live out those values.

 Hi Andrew, I’ve called this meeting to highlight the ways in which I’ve contributed to the company’s overall growth in the past year, and to demonstrate why I believe I’m entitled to a pay rise which reflects my performance.

 What not to say